codcube/webize/README.md

     export PATH=$HOME/src/webize/bin/config:$HOME/src/webize/bin/server:$PATH

-if you use email, [procmailrc](config/dotfiles/.procmailrc) configures delivery to hour-dirs. we type 'localhost' in URL bars often and don't want to type :8000 over and over again so we use the classic HTTP port in our scripts. one of the tricks on [this list](https://github.com/codcube/webize/blob/main/Protocols/DNS.rb#L72) may be needed on your system, or you can simply invent your own invocations with a >1024 port specifier - 'httpd' is a server configuration hooking up our RDF-conversion "webizing" libraries with [falcon](https://github.com/socketry/falcon) and [async-dns](https://github.com/socketry/async-dns). common HTTP_PROXY and our CDN (shared-cache base URI) and OFFLINE (serve from cache only) environment-vars are supported.
+if you use email, [procmailrc](config/dotfiles/.procmailrc) configures delivery to hour-dirs. we type 'localhost' in URL bars often and don't want to type :8000 over and over again so we use the classic HTTP port in our scripts. one of the tricks on [this list](https://github.com/codcube/webize/blob/main/Protocols/DNS.rb#L72) may be needed on your system, or you can simply invent your own invocations with a >1024 port specifier - 'httpd' is a server configuration hooking up our RDF-conversion "webizing" libraries with [falcon](https://github.com/socketry/falcon) and [async-dns](https://github.com/socketry/async-dns). common HTTP_PROXY and our CDN (static-cache base URI) and OFFLINE (local-only cache) environment-vars are supported.

 # USAGE